 The application process includes an online application, a brief phone interview, an in-person group interview, and a three or four-day training.

 There are three meaningful ways to volunteer with OUR HOUSE.
-Other than being a volunteer group leader, we need grief camp volunteers for the Los Angeles and Orange County partners of Camp Erin each summer.
+Other than being a volunteer group leader, we need grief camp volunteers for Camp Erin each summer.
 Also, we need event and administrative volunteers throughout the year.
 These volunteers do not need to complete the special training that is required for our grief support group leaders and camp volunteers.

 If co-leading support groups in the evenings in our West Los Angeles, Woodland Hills, and Mid-City/Koreatown centers is not possible, we need volunteers during the day and evening at various school and community sites in the greater Los Angeles area.
 We serve public schools in Los Angeles County as far south as Long Beach, north to Pacoima, east to East LA and west to the Santa Monica.
 In addition to leading a 10-week school group, all volunteers must attend a mandatory group supervision meeting every other week in either our West LA or Woodland Hills Center.
 Volunteers are reimbursed for mileage to and from their school groups.